-With homes becoming full of more and more technology, it's increasingly important to bring a touch of nature inside.
+With our homes becoming full of more and more technology, it's becoming even more important to choose design styles that increase our connection to nature.
 House plants are an excellent way to introduce colour and life to your bathroom and luckily there's a huge selection for you to choose from.
 Alongside helping to create a relaxing, tranquil space, many bathroom plants also have air purifying qualities.
 This is great when you consider the number of harsh chemicals often used to clean bathrooms.

 When choosing your bathroom plants there are a few factors to consider:

 When choosing your plants, it's important to consider how big your bathroom is and how large the plants are likely to grow.
 Having plants too large for your bathroom will create a cramped, claustrophobic feeling.